TheUsefulLists/UsefulMods/README.md

 ## Extra Information

 You might find some superscripted numbers around the repository.
-These are used to tell extra information about the mods that labels and danger levels do not apply to.
+These are used to tell extra information about the mods that labels and severity levels do not apply to.

 ¹ The mod should work if [Mixin-0-7-0-8-Compatibility](https://www.curseforge.com/minecraft/mc-mods/mixin-0-7-0-8-compatibility) is applied
 ___